 Why Did You Become a Jesuit?

-I understand that this motto of acceptance is for Pope Francis also a badge of identity.
-There was nothing left to add.
-I continue with the first question that I was going to ask: “Holy Father, what made you choose to enter the Society of Jesus?
-What struck you about the Jesuit Order?”
+I continue: “Holy Father, what made you choose to enter the Society of Jesus?
+What struck you about the Jesuit order?”

 “And then a thing that is really important for me: community.
 I was always looking for a community.
 I did not see myself as a priest on my own.
 I need a community.
 And you can tell this by the fact that I am here in Santa Marta.
 At the time of the conclave I lived in Room 207.
 (The rooms were assigned by drawing lots.)
 This room where we are now was a guest room.
 I chose to live here, in Room 201, because when I took possession of the papal apartment, inside myself I distinctly heard a ‘no.’ The papal apartment in the Apostolic Palace is not luxurious.
 It is old, tastefully decorated and large, but not luxurious.
 But in the end it is like an inverted funnel.
 It is big and spacious, but the entrance is really tight.
 People can come only in dribs and drabs, and I cannot live without people.
 I need to live my life with others.”